📌 The 30-Second Version

 This variant is harder to detect because there is no single "fake email" — every email looks authentic, comes from the real address, in the real tone.
 The attacker's edits are surgical: change a single account number, leave everything else intact.
 From either party's perspective, the conversation is normal until the wire fails.
 The top community comment on this thread (284 upvotes) describes a defense one buyer used: "When we bought our current house in 2023, I had to physically go to the title office and pick up a piece of paper with the wiring instructions on it because of scams like this one.
 We were told repeatedly that any instructions sent by email were invalid."

-The defense remains the verified-callback rule, applied with extra discipline: do not rely on email for any single fact about wiring details, even if the same fact is repeated across multiple emails.
+When email itself can no longer be trusted, the defense moves off the screen.
 Pick up the phone.
 Confirm verbally.
-The man-in-the-middle attacker cannot edit a phone call.
-CertifID's 2024 report notes that "fraudsters have become increasingly skilled at leveraging public records, breaching broker and title agency systems, and deploying AI-enabled tactics to impersonate real estate professionals" — meaning email-only verification is no longer sufficient on either side.
+Better yet, pick up the wiring instructions in person — printed paper handed across a desk.
+The man-in-the-middle attacker cannot edit a phone call and cannot rewrite a sheet of paper.
+CertifID's 2024 report notes that "fraudsters have become increasingly skilled at leveraging public records, breaching broker and title agency systems, and deploying AI-enabled tactics to impersonate real estate professionals" — email-only verification is no longer sufficient on either side.

 Red Flags